pirapira/ethereum-formal-verification-overview/README.md

 ## Path b.
 Verify Solidity Programs

-Another way would be to veryfy Solidity sources somehow, not looking at the EVM bytecode.
+Another way would be to verify Solidity sources somehow, not looking at the EVM bytecode.

 ### Obstacles